Jrobles70/SkyTouch-Do-Not-Rent/README.txt

 I have added the list to the very top of the code.
 You should see var do_not_rent = [ followed by a list of names.

-3. Go to the very last name in the list and add a comma at the end ,
+3. Go to the first name and start a new line after it (press enter)

-4. Start a new line

-5. Write in the new name with either '' or "" there is no need to start another new line after
+4. Write in the new name with either '' or "" followed by a comma

-6. Go to file save or press control and the S key
+5. Go to file on the top left and press save or hold down control and press the 's' key

-7. Lastly you will need to visit chrome://extensions/ on chrome and hit the Reload (Ctrl+R) option
+6. Lastly you will need to visit chrome://extensions/ on chrome and hit the Reload (Ctrl+R) option next to our extention Do Not Rent

 EXAMPLE:
-this is how it will look when you open notepad var do_not_rent = [
+this is a mock up of how it will look when you open content.js in notepad

+var do_not_rent = [
-'Justin Robles'
+'Justin Robles',
+"John Doe",
+"Mickey Mouse"
 				  ]

 STEP 3:
 var do_not_rent = [
 'Justin Robles',

+"John Doe",
+"Mickey Mouse"
 				  ]

-STEP 4 and 5
+STEP 4
 var do_not_rent = [
 'Justin Robles',
-'John Doe'
+'donald duck',
+"John Doe",
+"Mickey Mouse"
 				  ]